scala-native/scala-native-cli/README.md

 ## Logging

 For logging purposes, a default Scala Native logger is used.
-It is possible to specify which messages to log by filtering out the unnecessary ones with the following options:

-* `--disable-debug`
-* `--disable-info`
-* `--disable-warn`
-* `--disable-error`
+By default it will only show `Error` messages, but its verbosity can be increased with a -v flag.